Finding a Job as a Nursing School Graduate

 - Identify critical information that writers may have missed.

 Integrity Network members typically work full time in their industry profession and review content for NurseJournal.org as a side project.
 All Integrity Network members are paid members of the Red Ventures Education Integrity Network.

 Are you ready to earn your online nursing degree?

 Navigating the job market as a nursing school graduate requires proactive planning, even in a growing field that offers great career prospects at every degree level.
 The Bureau of Labor Statistics projects a 7% nursing job growth rate through 2029.
 In 2020, registered nurses earned a median annual salary of $75,300, with the top 10% making more than $116,230.

-In this guide, our experts provide advice on networking during clinical rotations and making the most of your college’s career resources.
+In this guide, our contributors provide advice on networking during clinical rotations and making the most of your college's career resources.
 Keep reading to learn how you can stand out to employers and secure entry-level nursing jobs in your specialty immediately after graduation.

 How to Prepare While in School

 Nursing students can improve their chances of finding a job that suits their interests if they begin applying for positions early.
 Colleges offer a variety of career resources and industry contacts to help place students in hospitals and healthcare companies immediately after graduation.
 Career counselors can help students fine-tune their resumes and search for jobs, while faculty and practicum supervisors can write letters of recommendation.